-G-1.
-Production process and capacity
+G-1 Production process and capacity

-1. Describe the production process for the goods.
+- 1. Describe the production process for the goods.
 Provide a flowchart of the process.
 Include details of all products manufactured using the same production facilities as those used for the goods.
-Also specify all scrap or byproducts that result from producing the goods.
+Also specify all scrap or byproducts that result from producing the goods. - Response: - Jinxiecheng wishes to keep this information confidential as it is private company and information is confidential.
+The release of this to the third party, especially to the competitors will negatively impact its competitiveness, even summation of this information will contain information that is confidential by its nature.

-G-2.
-Provide information about your company's total production in the following table:
+G-2 Provide information about your company's total production in the following table: